Purmamarca: Geography

-The locality lies on Provincial Route 16, 4km West of National Route 9, 65 km from Provincial capital San Salvador de Jujuy and 22 km from Tilcara.
+The locality lies on Provincial Route 16, 4 km West of National Route 9, 65 km from Provincial capital San Salvador de Jujuy and 22 km from Tilcara.

 It is located at the Quebrada de Purmamarca, sometimes considered part of the Quebrada de Humahuaca.
 The Cerro de los Siete Colores (Hill of the Seven Colours) shows its colourful face to the nearby town.

 Economy

 Historically relegated from the commercial axis of the province, the area gained some economic thrust mainly due to two different yet related events:

 On the one hand, the town's road connection has been greatly improved by the so-called Capricorn Axis asphalted commercial route via Cuesta del Lipán to Paso de Jama towards Atacama, and the Pacific Ocean.
 Even though this brought little direct benefit for the local industry, it did improve the influx of tourism.

 On the other hand, the Quebrada de Humahuaca was declared World Heritage Site by UNESCO in 2003, increasing the interest of both national and international tourism to the area.
 The colonial style and the Cerro de Siete Colores, as well as limited yet growing lodging options, make the town an interesting destination for tourists visiting the Argentine North.

 Most other economic activities are linked to the tourism, including the manufacturing of handicrafts that are then sold at the local market in the main plaza, to lodging and tours.